bytemomo/nautilus/README.md

   See [`kraken/README.md`](kraken/README.md) for details.

 - **trident/**
   Transport abstraction layer.
-Implements conduits for stream and datagram protocols (TCP, TLS, UDP, DTLS, etc.), used by Kraken and plugins.
+Implements conduits for stream and datagram protocols (TCP, TLS, UDP, DTLS, etc.), used by Kraken and modules.

 - **siren/**
   Man-in-the-Middle testing proxy for client validation.
 Intercepts, modifies, delays, or drops traffic to test client resilience.